Racecourse Lane, Much Wenlock, Shropshire TF13 6JG

 We will continue to use 'Read, Write, Inc.' as our spelling scheme.
 Children will be taking part in fun, interactive spelling lessons for 20 minutes 4 times a week.
 We will be sending home lists which the children will be tested on.

-Handwriting and presentation are going to be a focus for the start of Year 3.
-We are looking forward to giving out lots of 'pen licences'!
+Handwriting and presentation are continuing to be a focus for Year 3.
+We are looking forward to giving out lots more 'pen licences'!

 Homework is set on a Thursday and due in on a Tuesday.